elibiz443/simple-cash/README.md

 ```
 rails new simple-cash -d postgresql --api -T && cd simple-cash
 ```
-I do this so as to generate rails 7 API skeleton app that uses:
+I do this so as to generate rails 7 API skeleton.

+Requirements:
 * postgresql as the database for Active Record.
 * Ruby version 3.2.0
 * Rails version 7.0.4